skgrange/smonitor/README.md

   - `summaries`: Stores information of what aggregations should be preformed on processes.
   - `invalidations`: Stores date ranges where a process is considered invalid.
 An optional component and is used only when source data obviously contains errors.
   - `observations`: Stores measurement data as well as the aggregations of measurement data.

+An example of the variables which can be used can be found in the `inst/extdata/smonitor_example.db` SQLite database.

+### A `process`

+The **smonitor**'s data model uses generic nouns and verbs to keep things portable.
+The primary identifier for a location-variable pair is called the `process`.
+A `process` is best described as an unique, and usually, a mostly un-interrupted time-series.
+For example, a temperature sensor at a monitoring site for several years would represent a single process.
+If relative humidity and pressure were also monitored at the same location, they would also form other processes.
+Other variables at other monitoring sites/locations would also be additional processes.
+However, if the original temperature sensor failed and was replaced, the replacement would be a new process.
+Changes in instrumentation would usually give cause to create a new process, but if instrumentation contains consumables, such as BAMs (beta attenuation monitors) with their filter-tape, new processes could be used to represent these changes too; but only if this was desired.
+A process can be as granular or specific as a user needs it to be.

+## Uses

+The smonitor database is used for many pieces of my work including:

+  - My personal homepage ([here](http://skgrange.github.io/temperature_plots.html) and [here](http://skgrange.github.io/air_quality_plots.html))